markleysales/data-science-roadmap/README.md

 <!-- Header -->

-<p>The "Roadmap to Data Science" is an ordering (with comments, summaries and analyses) from basic to advanced for students and professionals.
+<p id="top">The "Roadmap to Data Science" is an ordering (with comments, summaries and analyses) from basic to advanced for students and professionals.
 This "interactive list" is designed to offer you the best possible path to excellence within the area of ​​technology, specifically, data.<br>
 Here you will find the best "chronology" to follow on your study journey.</p>

 >NOTES:<br>